corda/corda-docs/content/en/docs/cenm/1.3/config-identity-manager-parameters.md

 {{% /important %}}

 * **authServiceConfig**:
-  The admin RPC interface requires an authentication and authorisation service to verify requests, which must be configured below in a `authServiceConfig` block.
+  The admin RPC interface requires an Auth Service to verify requests, which must be configured below in a `authServiceConfig` block.
 Typically this is provided automatically by the [Zone Service](zone-service.md) (via an Angel Service), however the parameters are detailed below for reference: